-Police arrest armed man who held bus hostage in Rio
+Police seize armed man who held bus hostage in Rio

-RIO DE JANEIRO (AP) — An armed man holding dozens of people hostage on a public bus Tuesday in Rio de Janeiro and threatening to set the vehicle on fire was arrested by police after a four-hour long standoff, Brazilian police said.
+RIO DE JANEIRO (AP) — An armed man holding dozens of people hostage on a public bus Tuesday in Rio de Janeiro and threatening to set the vehicle on fire was seized by police after a four-hour long standoff, Brazilian police said.

 The man armed with a gun and a knife took 37 people hostage around 5:30 a.m. on a busy bridge linking the suburb of Sao Gonçalo to downtown Rio de Janeiro, before being controlled by police forces.
-It was immediately unclear if he was wounded or dead.
+It was immediately unclear if he had been shot.

 Six hostages were released in the first few hours and police said they told authorities the man had spilled gasoline in the bus and threatened to set it on fire.
 Officials said the man had identified himself as a policeman but that they were not able to confirm this information.